dankuck/dankuck.github.io/_posts/2017-01-09-religious-investing.md

 draft: 1
 ---

 I don't follow a religion.
-But I don't blame people for thinking they should.
+At the same time, I don't blame people for thinking they should.

 The Big Questions that religions try to address are valuable.
 How should we behave?
 What should I do now?
 Why are things so unfair?
 Which things can I eat?